Akikki/Romarin/README.md

 ![Python](https://img.shields.io/badge/Python-3.9+-blue?logo=python)
 ![Arduino](https://img.shields.io/badge/-Compatible-00979D?logo=arduino&logoColor=white&label=Arduino&labelColor=gray)

-**RomarinCV** is the AI vision system developed to control **Romain**, our custom-built submarine robot.
+**RomarinCV** is the AI vision system developed to control **Romarin**, our custom-built submarine robot.
 This project combines Python and Arduino code to process camera input, recognize underwater objects, and navigate accordingly.
+This project was made as part of our studies at Sorbonne University.

 ---